Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 where $x_{i,c}$ and $\widehat{x}_{i,c}$ are the observed and reconstructed values for channel $c$ at time $i$.
 This encourages the encoder to capture common nominal structure rather than memorising isolated fluctuations, yielding a calibrated baseline for time-wise errors.

-To stabilise the physics-informed pathway, we regularise its parameters for smooth and interpretable evolution.
-Any time-wise scalar $\vartheta_i$ of the prior (e.g., the Hurst field $H_i$ or stiffness $\tau_i$) is penalised for rapid changes with a first-difference term:
+To stabilise the prior-informed pathway, we regularise the phase-stiffness field for smooth evolution and distil the scale field towards nominal statistics.
+We penalise the prior stiffness field $\tau^{(\ell,h)}_i$ for rapid changes with a first-difference term:

-Additional stabilisers are applied to the unnormalised prior scores (the pre-softmax values that generate $P$), together with an explicit smoothness penalty on $\tau_i$, and a weak distillation that nudges the predicted Hurst field towards dataset-level statistics estimated from nominal data.
-Collectively, these terms form $\mathcal{R}$ and prevent brittle, rapidly fluctuating priors without enforcing a fixed analytic form.
+Additional stabilisers are applied to the unnormalised prior scores (the pre-normalisation values that generate $P$), together with the smoothness penalty $\mathcal{R}_{\mathrm{smooth}}$ on $\tau^{(\ell,h)}_i$ and a weak distillation term that nudges the predicted Hurst field towards dataset-level statistics estimated from nominal data.
+We group these terms as